What's the NCFIT Collective all about?

 What are the daily coaching and athlete videos for?

-Every day, we produce a coaching video for all three of our main programs.
-These videos give your coaches specific ways to approach that class.
-In general, you can expect to learn new ways to manage classes, substitute movements, and help correct individual athletes.
+Every day, you have access to a "coach video" for all three of our main programs.
+These coaching videos typically focus on a specific element that we feel will add value when bringing the class to life.
+Our videos are much more narrowly focused than the session plans.
+Sometimes, the session plan will highlight a different perspective than what's offered in the video.
+These multiple perspectives will help spur new thoughts or give you multiple strategies to run the best possible experience for your athletes.
+In general, from the videos you can expect to learn new ways to manage classes, breakdown a skill, substitute movements, or help correct poor movement.
 These videos are incredibly effective coaching development tools that your coaches will have access to on a daily basis.

 How many days of the year do you program?
 What about Holidays?